ermeener/ermeener/README.md

-🎓 Bachelor of Science in Software Development (Kenya)
+🎓 Bachelor of Science in Software Development
-📍 Based in Nairobi
 💡 Passionate about Machine Learning & Data Science

 ---